deepakvp58/PublicTransportSystem/README.md

-This Repository is to showcase an cross platform application which could generate tickets for public transport systems.
+This Repository is to showcase an cross platform application which generates tickets for public transport systems.